techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-01_globalInfrastructure.md

 All datacentres within a region have no more than 2ms latency between another.

 #### Azure Availability Zones
 Availability zones ensure service and data redundancy by hosting these across a minimum of three discrete datacentres within a single region.
 This is [not available in every region.](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-service-support?azure-portal=true) Availability zones are primarily used for VMs, load balancers, managed disks and SQL databases.
 There is typically a cost associated with this kind of duplication.
+Different subscriptions will map availability zones to different datacentres; AZ1 in one subscription might not map to the same datacentre as AZ1 in a second subscription.
 Azure services that support availability zones fall into three categories:
 * **Zonal services:** Resources that are pinned to a specific zone (e.g. VMs, managed disks, IPs)
 * **Zone-redundant services:** The platform replicates automatically across zones (e.g. zone-redundant storage, SQL database)
 * **Non-regional services:** Services that are always available from Azure geographies; these are resilient to zone and region-wide outages.